2002 - 2025

 About the emotional and rational

-About places and consciousness
+About places and unconsciousness

-Working on the soul in the age of rage
+Working on the soul in the age of

 Ellen Rf_